The Lost Generation

 "I wonder," Snape went on musingly, "how is it you are so strong?
 Taking a potion the headmaster should know about?
 Something with steroids, maybe?
-Of course, that still wouldn't explain your hearing or sense of smell, " he continued to muse.
+Of course, that wouldn't explain your hearing or sense of smell," he continued to muse.

-"Shut up," Remus responded.
+"Shut it," Remus responded.
 "Between the pair of you," he glared at Snape and Sirius, "you've scared off that poor first year."

 He strode to the door of the compartment and slid it open.
 He could see Bill at the end of the car, about to cross into the next one, dragging his heavy trunk behind him.